Ekryd/mindi-f/README.md

 For up-to-date documentation, please see the javadoc for the main class, [Context.java](https://github.com/GreenThingSalad/mindi-f/blob/master/src/main/java/se/mine/mindif/Context.java)

 ## Requirements ##
 MinDI F requires Java 1.5.
-A friend [wrote](http://code.google.com/p/cheesymock/) "If you are running any previous version then seriously, what is wrong with you?".

 [Slf4j](http://www.slf4j.org/index.html) can be used, if you need logging.